An overview of block Gram-Schmidt methods and their stability properties

-Although we do not examine the performance of BGS methods in this paper, we do touch on their asymptotic communication properties, because they are crucial in a number of high-performance applications.
+Although we do not examine the performance of BGS methods in detail here, we do touch on their asymptotic communication properties, because they are crucial in a number of high-performance applications.
 In a simplified setting, the cost of an algorithm can be modeled in terms of the required computation, or number of floating point operations performed, and the required communication.
 By \emph{communication}, we mean the movement of data, both between levels of the memory hierarchy in sequential implementations and between parallel processors in parallel implementations.
 It is well established that communication and, in particular, synchronization between parallel processors, is the dominant cost (in terms of both time and energy) in large-scale settings; see, e.g., Bienz et al.~\cite{BienzGroppOlson2019}.
 It is therefore of interest to understand the potential trade-offs between the numerical properties of loss of orthogonality and stability in finite precision and the cost of communication in terms of number of messages and number of words moved.

 There are a multitude of viable BGS algorithms which can all be succinctly described via the skeleton-muscle analogy from Hoemmen's thesis \cite{Hoemmen2010}.
 We thoroughly wear out this metaphor and attempt to identify all viable skeleton and muscle options that have been considered before in the literature, as well as propose a few new ones.